JunYuHuang/top-binary-search-trees/README.md

   - remove duplicate values OR
   - check for existing values before inserting
 - `Tree` class
-  - uses a set to check for duplicate values
+  - checks a set for duplicate values before inserting new nodes
   - constructor(values)
     - remove all duplicate values from and sort `values`
     - @`root` = `build_tree(values)`